Development Economics

 • evaluate the strengths and weaknesses of existing research and measures of economic development, such as economic growth,poverty, and income inequality.

-• have hands-on experience with designing a hypothetical randomized-control trial
+• show hands-on experience with designing a hypothetical randomized-control trial

-• develop communication and presentation skills through group work and presentations.
+• express developed communication and presentation skills through group work and presentations

 • Teaching